top of page

 Remarkable Success of Hero Yu Qian

-Seeing such a big failure, Lord Yexian led his army and left Beijing city quickly, and planned to occupy another important military site nearby.
+Upon witnessing the significant failure, Lord Yexian swiftly led his army out of Beijing city, intending to occupy another important military site nearby.

 After a significant bombardment in the middle of the night, Lord Yexian had to lead his army to escape northward to his realm.